Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Introduction

 \section{Introduction}

-Two prominent and frequently co-occurring phenomena in Transformer-based large language models (LLMs) are \emph{attention sinks} (AS), where a small number of tokens attract disproportionate attention mass \cite{xiao2024streamingllm,gu2025when}, and \emph{massive activations} (MA), where activations become unusually large on a small set of tokens and features \cite{bondarenko2023quantizable,sun2024massive,an2025systematic}.
-They are predominantly observed on the first token especially in pre-norm LLMs.
+Two prominent and frequently co-occurring phenomena in Transformer-based large language models (LLMs) are \emph{attention sinks} (AS), where a small number of tokens attract disproportionate attention mass~\cite{xiao2024streamingllm,gu2025when}, and \emph{massive activations} (MA), where activations become unusually large on a small set of tokens and features~\cite{bondarenko2023quantizable,sun2024massive,an2025systematic}.
+These phenomena are predominantly observed at the first token and are of significant practical importance for long-context inference~\cite{xiao2024streamingllm,su2025kvsink}, fine-tuning~\cite{liu2026sinktrack,liu2025all,fu2026attention,liu2026surgery}, and quantization~\cite{xiao2023smoothquant,bondarenko2023quantizable}.
+Their frequent co-occurrence has also attracted mechanistic interest.
+Existing work has provided several forward-pass explanations for why AS and MA may arise or persist.
+For example, AS has commonly been explained as a way to implement ``no-op'' attention heads that contribute little to the current token~\cite{gu2025when,barbero2025why,guo2025activedormant} under the sum-to-one constraint of the softmax operator, while MA has been described as helping form attention-sink behavior~\cite{sun2024massive,su2026unveiling,queipo-de-llano2026attention}.

-These phenomena have attracted lots of research interest.
-A line of work treats AS as exploitable structure for long-context inference and fine-tuning \cite{xiao2024streamingllm,su2025kvsink,liu2026sinktrack,liu2025all,fu2026attention,liu2026surgery} and structural work studies how to migrate or reshape these phenomena by attention or normalization variants \cite{henry2020qknorm,miller2023attention,kaul2025from,zuhri2025softpick,qiu2025gated,bu2025valuestategated,sun2026spike}.
-Particularly, mechanistic studies seek to explain their functions and origins.
-AS is mainstreamly explained as a way to implement ``no-ops'' attention heads that contribute little to the current token \cite{gu2025when,barbero2025why,guo2025activedormant}, driven by the sum-to-one constraint of the Softmax operator.
-Meanwhile, MA is often described to help create sink formation \cite{sun2024massive,su2026unveiling,queipo-de-llano2026attention}.
-Together, these prior studies have established that AS and MA are functionally correlated structural artifacts that play important roles in LLMs, even as they impose severe numerical outliers.
-Yet one question remains unresolved: